Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Hodge homotopy and unital cyclic -algebras

-\begin{examples} 1) Our working example of a PDGCA over $\R$ admitting a Hodge homotopy is the de Rham complex $(\Om^* (M), d) $ of a closed smooth Riemann manifold $M$ with the harmonic subspace being the space of harmonic forms on $M$ \cite[Remark 2.7 (1)]{FKLS2021}, \cite[Example 2.7]{FiorenzaLe2025}.
-In \cite[Theorem 3.10, (4.1)]{FKLS2021} Fiorenza-Kawai--L\^e--Schwachh\"ofer proposed a simple algorithm to find a nondegenerate finite dimensional PDGCA which is weakly equivalent to $(\Om^* (M), d) $ if $b_1 (M) = 0$.
-In the case of the de Rham complex, the pairing \eqref{eq:pairing} coincides with the integration of the wedge product of forms, and the Hodge homotopy $d^-$ can be realized as $G d^*$, where $G$ is the Green's operator and $d^*$ is the adjoint of $d$.
+\begin{examples} \begin{enumerate} \item Our principal example of a PDGCA over $\R$ admitting a Hodge homotopy is the de Rham complex $(\Om^*(M),d)$ of a closed, connected, oriented Riemannian manifold $M$.
+Its harmonic subspace is the space of harmonic forms on $M$; see \cite[Remark 2.7(1)]{FKLS2021} and \cite[Example 2.7]{FiorenzaLe2025}.
+In this case, the pairing \eqref{eq:pairing} is